-Except for contracts entered into in the ordinary course of business, the only material contracts that we have entered in the financial year ended December 31, 2013, or before the last financial year but still in effect, are as follows:
+Except for contracts entered into in the ordinary course of business, the only material contracts that we have entered in the financial year ended December 31, 2014, or before the last financial year but still in effect, are as follows:

-- 1. Credit agreement dated for reference April 12, 2013 between B2Gold and Macquarie in respect of the Credit Facility.
+- 1. Credit agreement dated for reference July 9, 2014, as amended, between B2Gold and Macquarie in respect of the Credit Facility.

-- 2. The Merger Agreement.
+- 2. The Papillon Merger Agreement.

 - 3. The Note Indenture.

 - 4. The Note Purchase Agreement.